kunalmestri9/pre-sync-mongify/README.md

 # pre-sync-mongify
+This will help mongify sync command to get ready all the pre requirement that your mysql db should have.
+By setting up few triggers and altering some columns.
-This module is useful for migrating your database from mongo to
+This module is useful for migrating your database from Mysql to Mongo in Sync Mode

 Usage: